Apostilles and Certifications

 General Documents are documents such as diplomas, unrecorded powers-of-attorney, agreements, bylaws, transcripts, unrecorded conveyance documents, unprobated wills, etc.

 These documents must be acknowledged before a notary public then submitted to the State of Hawaii First Circuit Court (or the Circuit Court in which the Notary Public resides) for signature and commission verification.

 3. Once the notary’s signature and commission have been verified, documents must be forwarded to the Office of the Lieutenant Governor, together with an Application for issuance of an Apostille or Certification.
-Send your documents and specify what country your documents are bound for, along with a check, money order, or cashier’s check for $1.00 PER DOCUMENT to the Office of the Lieutenant Governor, State Capitol, 5th Floor, Honolulu, Hawaii 96813.
+Send your documents and specify what country your documents are bound for, along with a money order, or cashier’s check for $1.00 PER DOCUMENT to the Office of the Lieutenant Governor, State Capitol, 5th Floor, Honolulu, Hawaii 96813.
+NO PERSONAL CHECKS WILL BE ACCEPTED.
 Please include an addressed and stamped envelope if you wish the documents be returned or forwarded by mail, or provide a local, toll free telephone number where you can be contacted when the documents are ready for pickup.

 4. Please allow approximately one week for processing time.